 Fake essential oils may have been mixed with “extenders,” which are typically cheaper natural oils.
 These counterfeit essential oils and do not offer much, if any, of the helpful properties that real essential oils contain.
 Also, you likely won’t consume much of the essential oil each time you use it anyway.
 Thus, spending a little more on a bottle of high-quality essential oils is well worth the expense.

-Aroma Foundry can be your trusted source for real essential oils.
+Aroma Foundry can be your trusted source for guaranteed 100% pure essential oils.
 We bottle our oils in California and have strict sourcing controls.
-Learn more about our how we ensure the quality of our essential oils by checking out Our Process.
+Learn more about our essential oil sources and about the entire production process, from the extraction of oils to bottling.

 Uses and Benefits